keziakas/PowerBI/Kevin Cookie Company Report/README.md

 # Kevin Cookie Company Report
-Kevin Cookie Company is an imagenary company used for analyzing practices with PowerBI
+Kevin Cookie Company is an imagenary company used for analyzing practices with PowerBI.